ChE Undergraduate Program Resources for Registration:

 Registering for CHE 41100: ChE Undergraduate Research

 For students who are completing research and working with a faculty member within the Davidson School of Chemical Engineering, to register for CHE 41100: ChE Undergraduate Research, students should complete the ChE Research/Design contract electronically with their Faculty Advisor.
-Completed forms may be emailed to Sandy Hendryx to begin the registration process.
+Completed forms may be uploaded to the following link or to the QR Code on the form to begin the registration process during open registration.
 Requests for research enrollment via the scheduling assistant without a contract on file will be denied.

 Students participating in chemical engineering related research outside the Davidson School of Chemical Engineering must submit ChE Research/Design Contract: External Research Advisor contract (both sides) requesting their research be considered as CHE 41100: ChE Undergraduate Research.
-Completed forms may be emailed to Sandy Hendryx no later than 5:00pm, on the Friday before the semester begins to be eligible for consideration.
+Completed forms may be uploaded to the following link or to the QR Code on the form, no later than 5:00pm, on the Friday before the semester begins to be eligible for consideration.
 The School of Chemical Engineering Undergraduate Committee will review submissions during the second week of the semester, and, if approved, students will work with the Undergraduate Office to complete the registration process.

 Receiving an error message when trying to add a class?
 Please check the course restrictions prior to submitting and override request via Scheduling Assistant.
 To view the restrictions for a course, you may use the Look Up Classes function via MyPurdue.
 After selecting the course, please find the R with a circle around it to view the requirements to enroll in the course.